omarkawach/foss-gis-web-components/samples/react-blogs/README.md

 # Using map web component in blogs

-This root folder contains two very simple blog-style pages that use the `mplibre-point-map` to display a simple map.
+This folder contains a simple blog-style page that use the `mplibre-point-map` to display a simple map.
 The goal is to show the a simple but clear example of using custom map web components in a blog site and inspire more exciting future works of including map as web components in non-GIS pages.

-### Technologies in the two blogs:
+## Technologies in the two blogs:

 - Blog: [MDX](https://mdxjs.com/)
 - Framework: React 19 with Vite
   - using [React 19](https://vercel.com/blog/whats-new-in-react-19) for it's better suppot in components without React wrapper
   - combined MDX support with [`@mdx-js/rollup`](https://mdxjs.com/packages/rollup/)

-### Get started:
+## Get started:

 - Run `npm install` in the root directory
 - Build `@omar/mlibre` in the root directory using `npm run build`